aquasecurity/marketplaces/aws/docs/eks/pages/additional-enforcers.md

 ![Settings](../../aws/images/audit-settings)

 ## Step 2: Configure the EKS Cluster and Service account with EKS IAM permissions
-Configure the kubeconfig file for your EKS cluster on your local machine.
+Configure the kubeconfig file for the new/additional EKS cluster that you want to register with Aqua on your local machine.
 ```shell
 eksctl utils write-kubeconfig --cluster=<name> [--kubeconfig=<path>][--profile=<profile>][--set-kubeconfig-context=<bool>]
 ```